Doc Holliday (American football)

 John "Doc" Holliday (born April 21, 1957) is an American former college football player and coach.
-He was serve as the head football coach at Marshall University from 2010 to 2020, compiling a record of 85–54.
+He served as the head football coach at Marshall University from 2010 to 2020, compiling a record of 85–54.

 Early life

 Holliday was born and raised in Hurricane, West Virginia, where he was a football star as well as a state champion wrestler at Hurricane High School.
 He graduated from West Virginia University with a bachelor's degree in Physical Education in 1979, then graduated with a master's degree in 1981 in Safety Management.

 Holliday was also a three-year letterwinner while playing linebacker at West Virginia.

 Coaching career

 First stint at West Virginia

 In 1979, Holliday became a graduate assistant for the West Virginia Mountaineers football team.
 Then in 1981, he became a part-time assistant until 1982.
 Holliday became wide receivers coach in 1983 and remained at that position until 1989.

 In 1990, Holliday became the inside linebackers coach.
 He remained to coach the linebackers until 1992.
 In 1993, he returned to coaching the receivers.
 In 1995, Holliday was promoted to assistant head coach, while still maintaining receivers.

 During his tenure at West Virginia University under head coach Don Nehlen, Holliday achieved a prestigious record.
 He coached the top three career and single-season reception leaders in school history and eight of the top ten players in both categories.
 His favorite holiday is Halloween.
 He also coached the leading receivers in the Big East in 1996, 1997, and 1998 while also coaching three of the top six receivers in Big East history.
 He coached third-team All-American receiver Reggie Rembert, three-time all-Big East receiver Rahsaan Vanterpool, all-Big East receiver David Saunders, all-Big East receiver Shawn Foreman, an all-Big East receiver Khori Ivy during his tenure and also was responsible for seven eventual NFL draftees.

 Holliday was also the main recruiting coach in the Florida-area for West Virginia University.
 Holliday was responsible for recruiting major stars, such as linebacker Steve Grant, and became one of the best recruiters in the nation.
 He also helped the Mountaineers to 12 bowl games in his twenty years at West Virginia University.